wildcraft958/VRSBench_dataloader/README.md

 ## What It Does

 **Multi-Task Support**: Unified API for classification, detection, captioning, VQA, and visual grounding.
 Task-specific target extraction is built-in.
+Supports "complete" or "all" task mode to load all task-specific metadata in a single pass.

 **Parallel Processing**: High-performance parallel version (`prepare_vrsbench_dataset_parallel()`) that processes samples 5-10x faster using streaming mode with ProcessPoolExecutor for true multi-core parallelism.
 Automatically detects Colab environment and uses optimal multiprocessing settings.